 6. Snow or snap peas with slivered almonds

 The healthy, quick, and yummy snack is made with fresh, green snap or sugar peas.
-It is sauteed in little butter or oil, with kosher or Himalayan salt, and garnished with roasted almond.
+It is sauteed in little butter or oil, with kosher or Himalayan salt, and garnished with roasted almonds or cashews if almonds are unavailable.
 You can add a punch of flavors by adding lemon, parmesan, garlic, and other nuts.

 7. Tomato avocado cups

 For this snack, you will need either cherry or grape tomatoes and avocado for making guacamole.
 Tomato avocado cups are a great snack after school or play sessions.
 You can either make or buy it from the market.
 Apart from snacks, they also work as great appetizers for a party.
 They require no baking and only a knife and piping bag is enough.